 If LPHA received a Mental Health Expansion Grant from OHA, LPHA must participate in check-in meetings with the SPO and submit annual narrative grant reports.
 OHA will work with the LPHA to schedule calls and supply the due date and required format for the reports.

-If LPHA received a School-Linked Telehealth Grant, LPHA must submit a mid-project report and a final project report.
+If LPHA received a School-Linked Telehealth Grant, LPHA must submit annual reports.
 OHA will work with the LPHA to supply the due date and required format for the reports.

+If LPHA received a School-Linked Telehealth Grant and has approved sites providing services, LPHA must submit client encounter data in a form acceptable to OHA in accordance with the School-Linked Telehealth Grant Operations Criteria no later than July 15 for the preceding service year (July 1-June 30).

+If LPHA received a School-Linked Mobile Unit Grant, LPHA must submit annual reports.
+OHA will work with LPHA to supply the due date and required format for the reports.

+If LPHA received a School-Linked Mobile Unit Grant and has approved sites providing services, LPHA must submit client encounter data in a form acceptable to OHA in accordance with the School-Linked Mobile Unit Grant Operations Criteria no later than July 15 for the preceding service year (July 1-June 30).

 Performance Measures.